Beef Central Comment Policy

 - Be constructive: When making your case support your position with evidence and reason.
 Explain why you disagree or agree with something.
 Your reasoning is as important as your opinion.
 Back up your ideas with evidence and fact where possible.

-- Don’t shout: Posting in block capitals is equivalent to shouting and should be avoided.
+- No shouting: Posting in block capitals is equivalent to shouting and will not be accepted.

-- Keep it brief: We reserve the right to edit comments for length if they exceed 200 words.
+- Keep it brief: We reserve the right not to publish or to edit comments for length if they exceed 200 words.

-- Keep us out of jail: Any content which is defamatory, prejudicial to an ongoing court case, or could otherwise land us in legal trouble, will be deleted.
+- Keep it legal: Any content which is defamatory, prejudicial to an ongoing court case, or could otherwise result in legal action, will be deleted.

 Please note that Beef Central cannot endorse or stand by the accuracy, truthfulness or reliability of any material posted by users in comments to its articles.